 If you live in Southern California like we do, the drive from Huntington Beach is 8 hours.
 Phoenix is just under 7 hours and Denver 8.5 hours.
 We flew into Vegas and started our road trip there.

-If you are visiting Bryce Canyon National Park as part of a Mighty 5 road trip, this park is 2 hours from Zion National Park.
+If you are visiting Bryce Canyon National Park as part of a Mighty 5 road trip, the driving distance between Bryce Canyon and Zion National Park is around 1.5 hours.

 Best time to visit Bryce Canyon National Park